FusionAuth/fusionauth-example-template/QUICKSTART-INSTRUCTIONS.md

 - [ ] Edit `kickstart/kickstart.json`, editing the OAuth `authorizedRedirectURLs` and `logoutURL` values
 - [ ] Create a `complete-application` directory that contains a working application
 - [ ] Create a README that describes how to run the application, and that links to the Quickstart documentation
-- [ ] Create the Quickstart documentation in the `fusionauth-site` repository
+- [ ] Create the Quickstart documentation in the `fusionauth-site` repository.
+This should include the following sections: intro, prerequisites, general architecture, getting started, authentication, Customization, Run the application, Next steps, Troubleshooting (you can look at https://fusionauth.io/docs/quickstarts/quickstart-ruby-rails-web for examples)
 - [ ] Add a GitHub action which at the very least installs the application once a month.

 # Example App